spinnaker/spinnaker.github.io/guides/tutorials/codelabs/openstack-source-to-prod/index.md

 * Enter "lb" in the *Detail* field.
 * Select your preferred subnet in the *Subnet* dropdown.
 * Select your preferred network in the *Network* dropdown.
-* Select "codelab-test-http" in the *Security Groups* dropdown.
+* Select "codelab-test-http" in the *Firewalls* dropdown.

 ![](load-1.png)